 Recruits are known as “associates” and pay $100 as a joining/”administrative” fee.
 Former associates have reported stories of being pressured to sell overpriced products to friends and family, burning those bridges.
 They have also reported the WFG recruits associates just to tap into that personal network, and not because the associate is fit for the business.

-WFG is a Scam for Distributors/Associates
+WFG Scam for Distributors/Associates

 The pyramid/MLM features of World Financial Group means very few people make money.
 Typically the ones at the top of a MLM pyramid makes all the money while the bottom (new recruits) make barely anything.

-WFG is a Scam for Customers
+WFG Scam for Customers

 We talked mostly about why some people think World Financial Group is a scam for distributors/associates.
 We now talk about why some people feel WFG is a scam for clients as well.